Paper TLDR Project

 • The colinearity $v’$ and $v’’$ should be $1 - \overline{\delta}$-close to $u’$ and $T_{a, b}(u’’)$ in union by the theorem above, again by Johnson bound, each has at most $1/\eps$ choices.

-• Essentially, $v’$ and $v’’$ does not agree too much with $u’$ and $u’’$ (by distance assumption), while proof in contradiction for colinearity, the union agreement set should be large.
+• Essentially, $v’$ and $v’’$ does not agree that much with $u’$ and $u’’$ (by distance assumption, $(1 - \overline{\delta} - \eps)$-far in union).

-• If one improves the distortion set for $\delta_0$ (extend distortion set sensitivity beyond unique decoding regime, and giving larger $\delta_0$), then one improves the soundness of FRI.
+If one improves the distortion set for $\delta_0$ (extend distortion set sensitivity beyond unique decoding regime, and giving larger $\delta_0$), then one improves the soundness of FRI.

 • We directly apply the result from list-decoding medium distance result for distortion set, and we ball!